Kimberle was Binibini No. 4 in the Binibining Pilipinas 2016 pageant. She finished as one of the Top 15 semifinalists.

 “I guess I’m an introvert.
 In a week I need to spend a day alone by myself, not talking to anybody.
 I would cook, do some stuff, or sleep all day.
 If I can’t do that, I don’t think I can pull through the following week.
 I talk to myself more than I talk to others.
 I’m not usually the first person to approach, but if you talk to me, I’ll talk.
 A lot.”

 “I’m an aquarist – there’s this big aquarium that I keep at home.
 I frequent the beach.
 Shopping?
 Not so much; I prefer outdoor adventure.
-I listen to rock music mostly, and if you’ll ask what my favorite tracks are, I’m going to give you Linkin Park’s ‘Somewhere I Belong’ and ‘In The End.’
+I listen to rock music mostly, and if you’ll ask what my favorite tracks are, Linkin Park’s ‘Somewhere I Belong’ and ‘In The End’ are on my list.
 I binge-watch Criminal Minds, and I followed CSI and The Mentalist closely.”

 “I wish I could read people’s minds.
 I want to know what they think about the world.
 Discovering the world takes more than a lifetime, but I think that it’s possible to explore the world fully in this lifetime through other people.”